benzzzc/ELE346/README.md

 Also this coursework is meant to be an intro into IIIR filters as we have yet to cover that.

 How to label a specific thing in MATLAB https://uk.mathworks.com/help/signal/ug/find-peaks-in-data.html

+# Today 27/04/2026

+compartmentalise the scripts so manage the filter design between fir and IIR.
+Plot the magnitude response then justify your chosen one based off of